nextcloud/documentation/admin_manual/enterprise_ios_app/publishing_ios_app_8.rst

    installs your app on your device.

 Your other testers can now install and test your app on their registered iPhones and iPads just like any other app from iTunes.
-(Note that if you have an Enterprise account you do not need to register any devices, and your testers may use any iPhone or iPad to test your app.)

 ..
 Note:: If you have the Enterprise Apple developer account, there is no limit on the number of testing devices, and they do not have to be registered.